 Please use the message pad below to contact Marilyn

 Dave Bridle writes : Some of my mother's family Kislingbury came from Bagshot and Windlesham.
 I have done a lot of research in to William Kislingbury and son who was a shop owner in Bagshot.
 William was parish overseer in the 1800's.
 William's wife Martha and family are buried in Bagshot cemetery.
 I have found no link with this family and the Kislingbury's from Windlesham apart from they both came from the Reading area in the 1700's.
-If you are interested in any of this please visit my web site.
+To contact Dave please use the message pad below.
+2006

 Linley writes from New Zealand that her great grandfather George DuRose Knowles was born in Esher, Surrey as was his brother Charles William Knowles.
 Charles was the Head Gardener at Bagshot Park early 1900's.
 Among other matters, Linley would like to find school records for George and Charles' education in Esher, and Charles' children's education in Bagshot.

 Charles died in 1941 and is buried in Bagshot's cemetery alongside his first wife, Sarah (nee Jones), but Linley has been unable to locate the grave of Charles' second wife, Kate.

 Linley has run up against the same problem as others have that there is very little information available about people in service at Bagshot Park.